 Well, finding a well-reputed house painter or a contractor should be your very first concern.

 We will, therefore, be looking at what even is a painting contractor, how to find the best one for your house, and how to get the best price out of them.

 Before we begin hiring your neighbor that says he can paint your house for cheap, we should talk about what a professional painting contractor is.

 A painting contractor is a business ranging from a single worker to a team of thirty that will paint your house.

-With that said, if you are still tempted to hire a cheap neighborhood painter (rather than a professional painting contractor), it’s good to think once again!
+That said, if you are still tempted to hire a cheap neighborhood painter (rather than a professional painting contractor), it’s good to think once again.